Basset Hound: low ear, tender heart

 🩺 Health Regular monitoring of joints and ears

 The Basset Hound instantly fascinates with its long ears and slightly stocky appearance.
-Behind this uncommon silhouette lies a remarkable temperament: it combines the gentleness of a family companion with the tenacious energy of a hunting dog.
+Behind this uncommon silhouette lies a remarkable temperament: it combines the gentleness of a family companion with the persistent energy of a hunting dog.
 Through this article, you will discover how to recognize its specific traits, meet its physical and emotional needs, and ensure its daily well-being.

 Physical Characteristics

 These huge flaps of flesh, true particle vacuum cleaners, are often the first image associated with the Basset Hound.
-Their role goes beyond aesthetics: they channel scents towards the nose, thus enhancing its olfactory abilities.
+Their role goes beyond aesthetics: they channel scents toward the nose, thus enhancing its olfactory abilities.
 However, they easily retain moisture and dirt, which can cause irritations or infections if not carefully monitored.
-A weekly check is enough to spot redness or bad odors and intervene in time.
+A weekly check is enough to detect redness or bad odors and intervene in time.

 Basset Hound sitting in a garden showing its long ears and gentle gaze.